Far North West Sports League

 The Far North West Sports League was formed as a joint initiative by the Commonwealth and State governments and the SANFL to promote active lifestyles in the APY lands, situated in the far north west corner of South Australia.
 The FNWSL is an Australian rules football and Softball competition.

 History

 Formed in 2007, two conferences of four teams were formed.
 The Eastern conference consisted of Indulkana, Mimili, Anilalya and Pukatja.
 The Western conference included Fregon, Amata, Murputja and Pipalyatjara.
 The top two teams of each conference played off for the premiership.

+In August 2026, the APY League's upcoming grand final was cancelled, and the competition suspended indefinitely, after a 300 person brawl at Mutijulu oval during the qualifying finals.
+The fight continued into the streets surrounding the oval.
+Some people wielded sticks and rocks as weapons.
+Police responded from Mutitjulu, Yulara, Docker River and Kulgera.
+The league was previously suspended due to violence in 2018 and 2021.